DataDog/hiring-engineers/answers.md

 I am not including my entire app as it contains business data that is not mine.
   I thought it's a good APM example since it contains some inefficient queries, and
   has a data set.
 If that is a problem, let me know and I will instrument your sample app.
-I included a couple models and views from the Django app.
+I included a couple models and views from the Django app so the reader can get an idea, but it's a basic Django app.

 [views.py](views.py)